SincerelyBrittany/week-3-challenge-oseb/README.md

 Type '1' to list authors
 Type '2' to list blogs
 Type '3' to create a blog
+Type 'exit' to exit program

 input: 2

 All created blogs:
 1. Bob or not to Bob - Author: Bob

+Main Menu
+Type '1' to list authors
+Type '2' to list blogs
+Type '3' to create a blog
+Type 'exit' to exit program

+input: exit

+Goodbye!
 ```

 **Hint**